fladdict/devart-template/project_posts/2014-03-04-Sensor-Tile.md

 Seems woks lovely.

 Problem is time and cost.
-Making 25-36 tiles until 3/28 is not practical.
+But Making 25-36 tiles until 3/28 is not so practical.

 So there are two plan.